Navigating through system

 Another library used for navigation and manipulation of files and directories is

-, so it can do most of the things that
+os.
+This library is older than pathlib, so it can do most of the things that

-does.
+pathlib does.
 Here are some useful functions not covered by the latter:

 >>> import os